-Finnair Oyj – Annual report – 31 December 2018
+Finnair Oyj – Annual report – 31 December 2019

-4.7 Changes in accounting principles (extract)
+Changes in accounting principles and restated financials 2018

-Lease term: For the aircraft operating lease contracts, the lease term will correspond to the non-cancellable duration of the contracts signed except in cases where the Group is reasonably certain of exercising either an extension option or an early termination option that is included in the contract.
+Lease term: For the aircraft operating lease contracts, the lease term corresponds to the non-cancellable duration of the contracts signed except in cases where the Group is reasonably certain of exercising either an extension option or an early termination option that is included in the contract.
 At the initial measurement of the lease, Finnair does not normally include any option period in the lease term as there is significant uncertainty whether Finnair will continue the lease term, even if the lease allows for extensions.
 The negotiation of possible extension typically begins 12–18 months prior to the initial operating lease term expiry.
 Finnair remeasures the lease liability when it decides to use the extension option or when there is some other significant indication that the lease period will be extended.
-For example, major modifications to leased aircraft may be considered as indications of extending the lease, especially if done close to the end of leasing period.
+For example, major modifications to leased aircraft may be considered as indications of extending the lease, especially if done close to the end of the leasing period.

 Discount rate: Aircraft lease agreements do not clearly define the interest rate implicit in a lease.
 Since the fair values of the aircraft are provided publicly by third parties, Finnair is able to calculate the implicit interest rate for each qualifying aircraft operating lease.
 The rate implicit in the lease is defined as the rate that causes the sum of the present value of the lease payments and the present value of the residual value of the underlying asset at the end of the lease to equal the fair value of the underlying asset.

 Maintenance costs: Finnair recognizes provisions for leased aircraft to maintain the aircraft during the period of the lease.
 For owned aircraft, provisions are not recognized because the cost is avoidable, by for instance selling the asset.
 IFRS 16 requires including restoration costs in the right-of-use asset.
-Finnair uses the criteria of whether the maintenance cost is avoidable or unavoidable in determining whether the maintenance cost is capitalized to the RoU asset or not.
+Finnair uses the criteria of whether the maintenance cost is avoidable or unavoidable in determining whether the maintenance cost is capitalised to the right-of-use asset or not.

 Excluded contracts: Excluded, non-qualifying, aircraft lease contracts include wet leases and spare engines that have been mainly excluded based on short-term exemption.
-Finnair analyses the lease term separately for each lease based on contract term and possible extension and early termination options.
+Finnair analyses the lease term separately for each lease contract based on the contract term and possible extension or early termination options.
 When the lease term is 12 months or less and Finnair does not intend to continue the lease period after that, the lease agreement is excluded from lease liabilities.

 Wet lease agreements are made to lease airline capacity typically on a short-term basis, for example when there are shortages in resourcing.
 The lease term of a typical wet lease agreement can vary from one day to one year.